Determined-Modeller/H2AuxInvestTest/README.md

 - Enable successful projects at various scales using innovative technology.

 ### Join Us in This Venture
-We invite you to contribute, collaborate, and help us in making H2AuxInvest a cornerstone for the future of Scotland's Hydrogen Supply Chain.
-Let's innovate together for a greener, more sustainable future.
+We invite you to contribute, collaborate, and help us in partnering across industry to provide information and support.
+For those looking to contribute, please review the open issues, or for further inquiries and permissions, reach out to us via email at H2AuxInvest@gchydrogen.co.uk.